Cutlery-Drawer/simh/doc/simh_doc.rst

 For use on other systems, the sources may need to be converted to LF line endings.
 This can be done with the ``unzip`` utility (``unzip -a``).

-The supplied makefile will compile the simulators for UNIX and Unix-like systems.
+The supplied makefile will compile the simulators for Unix and Unix-like systems.
 The VAX and PDP-11 can be compiled with or without Ethernet support.
 The makefile will automatically build these simulators with Ethernet support if the necessary network components are available on the system which is doing the building.
 The recommended libpcap components are those packaged and provided by the host operating system vendor.